 The purpose-built data protection solution should improve file-by-file backup performance, especially after the initial scan, so that performance is not an issue.
 These solutions should also provide more than metadata “basics” like file owner, create date and modify date.
 Instead, the purpose-built unstructured data solutions should provide complete context level search and data classification.
 This combination enables IT professionals to be able to remove data from within backup set if a regulation requires it.
 It also enables better understanding, and locating PII data within the backup to better facilitate the most common restore requests.

-To learn more about improving your unstructured data protection capabilities, watch our on demand webinar “Are you Treating Unstructured Data as a Second Class Citizen“.
+To learn more about improving your unstructured data protection capabilities, register for our upcoming webinar “Are you Treating Unstructured Data as a Second Class Citizen“.